Do you have leaning fences?

 Pull a measurement up from the bottom of the post hole to the top of the upper rail.
 Cut a 4×4 post to this length and drop it into the post hole.

 (A 12″ MITER SAW, like the one pictured below, is by far the best tool for cutting thick post material.
-But, it can also be done with anything from a circular saw to a handsaw.
+Alternatively, it can also be done with anything from a circular saw to a handsaw.
 In either case, a speed square helps substantially with the cut layout.)

 Plumb the post up with a 2′ or 4′ level and fasten it to the rails using 3-1/2″ screws.
-Again, if you never removed pickets, you can simply drive screws through their faces into the rail and post.
+Again, if you never removed pickets, simply drive screws through their faces into the rail and post.

 However, I like to take an extra step before pouring concrete by creating a “screw tree” at the bottom of the post to create better anchorage.